vasilakisfil/Introspected-REST/README.md

 ### 10.1.
 Isolating the actual data from metadata
 Our first job is to first offload the final response object with metadata, like hypermedia.
-Instead we will provide to the user only the data and possibly any runtime metadata.
+Instead, we will provide to the user only the data and possibly any runtime metadata.

 When the client manipulates a `User` resource, the response should contain only the data: